menu

 Noble Hierarch

-Speaking of pricier investment targets, I warned you about Ignoble Hierarch in last week's article and I hope you listened.
+Speaking of pricier investment targets, I warned you about Noble Hierarch in last week's article and I hope you listened.
 Between Infect, Bant Eldrazi, and G/W Death and Taxes (which had a surprising Top 8 run at not one but two Grand Prix), Hierarch's stock has rarely been higher.

 This is another card which isn't going to see reprinting until Modern Masters 2017 at earliest, and one that is certain to keep rising as more players pick up these three strategies.
 This demand doesn't even count additional interest generated by Kiki Chord and Eldritch Evolution strategies which players are still developing!